Calgary Emergency Management Agency (CEMA)

-Tom Sampson is the Chief of CEMA, which is the City's coordinating body for all emergencies and disasters in Calgary.
+Susan Henry is the Chief of CEMA, which is the City's coordinating body for all emergencies and disasters in Calgary.

 We work with more than 60 City of Calgary departments, external agencies, non-profit organizations, Non-governmental organizations, and community partners both before and during a disaster.
 Working with them helps to ensure the well-being of Calgarians, businesses and communities.